elebail202/Function_Documentation/documentation.md

 ### What was wrong with it ?

+> *Before running this function, one needs to run 'main_flat.m' because it is here that 'results_flat.m' is created if already not created.*

 One file looks like missing when we run this function : 'results_flat.m'.
 So I tried to figure out when should this file be created.
 It appears that this file is created in the function 'main_flat.m'.